avierr/etzel/format.md

       2.1. remove the element from the delete list.
       2.2.
 Go to Step 1
    3. else Send it to the requested Client
-   4. increment the 'status' of the Element on Disk
+   4. increment the 'error_count' of the Element on Disk
-   5. CALL PUBLISH(element) WITH DELAY:60
+   5. CALL PUBLISH(element); WITH DELAY:60
 ````

 ###### ON_ACK/DEL_REQUEST: